Vagh Baras in Gujarat: The Complete, Compassionate Start to DiwaliDiscover the 2025 Date

 Support Dharma Renaissance

-Vagh Baras, also known as Govatsa Dwadashi, marks the opening note of Diwali in Gujarat and parts of Rajasthan.
-It is recognized as the first day of the Gujarati Diwali cycle.
+Vagh Baras, also known as Govatsa Dwadashi, is the opening day of the Gujarati Diwali cycle in Gujarat and parts of Rajasthan.
+It sets a compassionate tone for Diwali through gratitude, devotion, and respect for living beings.

-In the Gujarati business community, it is observed as the last day of transactions in the financial year.
-Ledgers are reviewed, dues are settled, and financial dealings are brought to a dignified pause.
+For many in the Gujarati business community, Vagh Baras is traditionally observed as the last day of transactions in the financial year.
+Ledgers may be reviewed, dues settled, and dealings brought to a dignified pause before the new accounting cycle during Diwali.